lukamiletic95/papers/Current solution.md

 On the other hand, this algorithm guarantees that a message will reach everyone within the network, since we assumed that the minimum size of the peer subset is 1, and therefore there are no disconnected *FN* nodes.

 **nisam siguran za ovo?**
 However, Tendermint consensus algorithm is also gossip-based.
 Every time a proposer wishes to propose a block, it sends a special type of message - *PROPOSAL MESSAGE* [1].
-That message contains a proposed block (which contains a batch of transactions), and is again gossiped to the peers of the round's selected proposer.
+That message contains a proposed block (which contains a batch of transactions), and is again gossiped to the peers of the round's selected proposer, and so forth.
 That may lead to some node receiving information about a transaction which it already received during the Mempool gossip phase, which is again a redundancy.

+From all of the above, it may be concluded that a current solution used in Tendermint produces a l

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0NTM4MTkzN119
+eyJoaXN0b3J5IjpbLTExMDU3NTQ1MTMsMTU0NTM4MTkzN119
 -->